HPEDevCom/redfishdocs/README.md

 ### External links

 To ease navigation, external links should use the HTML anchor `href` syntax in order to open a new tab with the external link.
 The syntax is: `<a href="https://some.external.link" target="_blank">String</a>`.

-The port of manually generated from Slate to Redocly is performed manually.
-The [README.md](./docs/README.md) file in the `docs` folder contains a table with the status of this port for each file of the project.

-The port of automatically generated files (`resmap.md`, `resourcedefns.md` and `msgregs.md`) is performed by scripts in the `docs/_scripts` folder.
-Those scripts have to be launched manually.
-See the [README.md](./docs/README.md) file for more information.

 ### Global environment variables